 Lorain County Community College is committed to assisting all who desire and can benefit from a college education.
 LCCC’s open-admission policy provides that anyone can take classes, within the guidelines below and with appropriate scores on LCCC’s placement assessment.
 Special admission programs are also available to current high school students, international students, transfer students, transient students, incarcerated students and many others.

-Enrollment, Financial, and Career Services Division serves as a “one-stop” for credit and non-credit students, whether they are potential, new or returning students.
-This one-stop approach provides an array of enrollment, financial, and career services that include – admission, advising, counseling and registration.
-Student service representatives and advising teams are prepared to provide not only general information, but also Post-Secondary Enrollment Options, College Tech Prep, University Partnership, Veterans, English as a second language, and international student information.
+The Enrollment, Financial and Career Services division serves as a one-stop for credit and non-credit students, whether they are potential, new or returning students.
+This one-stop approach provides an array of enrollment, financial and career services that include admission, advising, counseling and registration.
+Student service representatives and advising teams are prepared to provide not only general information, but also College Credit Plus, College Tech Prep, University Partnership, veterans, English as a second language and international student information.

 High school graduates

 Students in this category interested in available scholarships should contact the Financial Aid office for criteria requirements.
-Applicants under 18 years of age who do not have a high school diploma or GED will not be admitted to the College except under the Post-Secondary Enrollment Options programs.
+Applicants under 18 years of age who do not have a high school diploma or GED will not be admitted to the College except under College Credit Plus programs.
 All admitted students are REQUIRED to participate in the placement assessment process unless qualifying as an exception.

 All applications for admission must be made on an official application form.
 Applicants must request high schools to forward official, final transcripts to the Admissions office.
 For those 18 years or older who did not earn high school diplomas, official GED scores must be sent from the state GED office to the Admissions office.
 All Lorain County Community College admission requirements must be met.
 All students who do not enroll within two calendar years from the indicated date of desired admission must submit another official application form and new materials REQUIRED for a specific admission status.